warren/perdicis-notes/content/Productivity.md

 Maybe Terry's notes on team building

-[[2023-07-17]]: Quote from Ernest Hemingway: "The best way is always to stop when you are going good and when you know what will happen next.
-If you do that every day when you are writing a novel, you will never be stuck." - https://www.inc.com/jessica-stillman/use-hemingway-trick-to-supercharge-your-morning-productivity.html
+[[2023-07-17]]: Quote from Ernest Hemingway quote that resonated: "The best way is always to stop when you are going good and when you know what will happen next.
+If you do that every day when you are writing a novel, you will never be stuck."